 FOR MORE INFORMATION: Tessa Terry 402-471-3434 800-307-2665

-One Book One Nebraska is sponsored by the Nebraska Center for the Book, Humanities Nebraska, and the Nebraska Library Commission.
-The Nebraska Center for the Book brings together the state’s readers, writers, booksellers, librarians, publishers, printers, educators, and scholars to build the community of the book, supporting programs to celebrate and stimulate public interest in books, reading, and the written word.
-The Nebraska Center for the Book is housed at and supported by the Nebraska Library Commission.
+The Celebration of Nebraska Books is sponsored by Nebraska Center for the Book and the Nebraska Library Commission, with support from History Nebraska’s Nebraska History Museum.
+Humanities Nebraska provides support for One Book One Nebraska.
+The Nebraska Center for the Book is housed at the Nebraska Library Commission and brings together the state’s readers, writers, booksellers, librarians, publishers, printers, educators, and scholars to build the community of the book, supporting programs to celebrate and stimulate public interest in books, reading, and the written word.
+The Nebraska Center for the Book is supported by the national Center for the Book in the Library of Congress and the Nebraska Library Commission.

 As the state library agency, the Nebraska Library Commission is an advocate for the library and information needs of all Nebraskans.
 The mission of the Library Commission is statewide promotion, development, and coordination of library and information services, “bringing together people and information.”

 A children’s picture book that encourages children to know their history will represent Nebraska at the 2021 National Book Festival.
 The Nebraska Center for the Book selected Your Bridge to History by Portia Love and Preston Love, Jr. (Preston Publishing, 2019) as the state’s selection for the National Book Festival’s Great Reads from Great Places programing.
 Each state selects one book about the state, or by an author from the state, that is a good read for children or young adults.
 The book will be featured in the Great Reads from Great Places – History Edition author panel, which will be available September 17th on the websites of both the National Book Festival and Nebraska Center for the Book.
 The National Book Festival will run Sept.
 17-26, with the theme “Open a Book, Open the World.”